unixwzrd/unixwzrd.github.io/html/projects.md

 <div class=body>

-More projects on the way and even some demos and how-to's for things like processing audio, for speech to text and interpersonal communications dynamics and analysis.
-It will take me a bit of time  to get things organized and some tutorials up, but I will be working non-stop to help provide some good information, both of what I can do and how you may be able to do some of this yourself.
+More demos and how-to material are planned for local AI setup, secure automation, speech-to-text processing, and communication analysis.
+The goal is to show both what I can build and what you can run locally yourself.
 </div>